 Authenticate with an Access Token

 You may already have an OIDC compliant authentication system in place at your organization which can issue and validate access tokens.
-In that case, Gloo Edge can rely on your existing system by accepting requests with an access token and validating that token against an introspection endpoint.
+In that case, Gloo Gateway can rely on your existing system by accepting requests with an access token and validating that token against an introspection endpoint.

 In this guide we will deploy ORY Hydra, a simple OpenID Connect Provider.
 Hydra will serve as our existing OIDC compliant authentication system.
-We will generate a valid access token from the Hydra deployment and have Gloo Edge validate that token using Hyrda’s introspection endpoint.
+We will generate a valid access token from the Hydra deployment and have Gloo Gateway validate that token using Hyrda’s introspection endpoint.

 Setup